The Fifth Queen: Style

-The main strengths of this trilogy are considered by many writer admirers and critics — notably Graham Greene, Alan Judd and William Gass — to be its impressionistic qualities, its creation of a believable approximation of Tudor English and its successful creation of atmosphere.
+The main strengths of this trilogy are considered by many writer admirers and critics – notably Graham Greene, Alan Judd and William Gass – to be its impressionistic qualities, its creation of a believable approximation of Tudor English and its successful creation of atmosphere.

 One critic stated that it was clearly a work of literary fiction, inescapable, and should be avoided by any reader who prefers a more opaque style.

 Graham Greene has written that "in The Fifth Queen Ford tries out the impressionist method."
 He likens the King to a "shadow" with the story focusing on the struggle between Katharine and Cromwell.
-Begging the question of whether the King's lighting is more like a stage production than novel, again alluding to a fictionalisation rather than truly historical style.
+He raises the question of whether the King's lighting is more like a stage production than novel, again alluding to a fictionalisation rather than truly historical style.

 Alan Judd, in his 1991 biography of the author, states that this version does not "hinder the sense of reality" in its effective style portraying a contrivance of Tudor English.
 He likens the author's dialogue to poetry.